qhull/qhull/README.txt

   There is no graphical output.
 For project files, see 'Compiling for Windows 95'.
 Instead of using SIOUX, Qhull may be embedded within an application.

-  Version 1 is available for Macintosh computers by download of qhull.sit.hqx It reads point coordinates from a standard file and returns output to a standard file.
-There is no graphical output.

 Compiling on other machines